dvernooy/dvernooy.github.io/_embedded/05-mp3_player.md

 There is plenty of technology I had to work my way through - battery charger circuitry, MP3 audio specification, embedded file systems and SD cards - but the most interesting thing here is that the MP3 player is a *system*.
 All of the stuff needs to work together really well, or the user experience is a stinker.
 And even if you do get it all right, it can still be a loser.

-And of course, the deficiencies in what I built are all the more visible since everyone else around me just uses their phone, which gets better every couple of months.
-So you really have to think about everything in a fair amount of detail if you want to see it through and come out with something that will last for more than 10 minutes.
+And of course, the deficiencies in what I built are all the more visible since everyone else around me just uses their phone to play music.
+And phones are getting better every couple of months.
+So you really have to think about every detail if you want to see it through and come out with something that will last for more than 10 minutes.

 Turns out, software is the way to hold it all together, and this one was pretty software intensive.